oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Create the Spring Boot application YAML file

   In the `checks` project, rename the file called `application.properties` to `application.yaml` located in the `src/main/resources`.
 This will be the Spring Boot application configuration file.
-Add the following the following content:
+Add the following content:

     ```yaml
     <copy>spring: